Favourite Stories of Courageous Girls

 While you might praise the project of contributing to the redressing of the gender imbalance in books for children certainly very much in evidence at the end of the twentieth century, this one begs a few questions.
 It is quite an eclectic selection ranging from serious to playful, including the Bronte sisters, Edith Nesbit, Frances Hodgson Burnett and American favourites such as Little Women, Anne of Green Gables and Pollyanna.
 I have some reservations about the inclusion of Wuthering Heights for this age group; Jane Eyre too, but this extract does, like some of the other pieces, show a vulnerable girl standing up against bullying authority, always something to be applauded.

 Some readers will respond to the more feisty girls, though I am not sure that they will find inspiration in all of them.
-However, if we agree that part of being a good reader is to read evaluatively and critically, then maybe this collection will provide a platform for some rich discussion.
+However, if we agree that part of being a good reader is to read evaluatively and critically, then maybe this collection will provide a platform for some fruitful discussion.

 Copyright: Just Imagine Story Centre Ltd 2012-2019.
 All rights reserved.

 These notes may be printed freely for use in classrooms but may not be reproduced in any other format without the permission of the author.